kevinwang930/kevinwang930.github.io/content/post/data/redis/data-types/index.md

 For other encodings, `kvobjSet` transfers or duplicates `val->ptr`, creates a `kvobj`, copies encoding and LRU fields, and decrements the previous value’s reference count.
 The resulting `kvobj` owns both the database key and the value representation.

-#### 1.1.6 Expiry index and metadata
+#### 1.1.7 Expiry index and metadata

-Expiry is not stored as a separate key-to-timestamp mapping in `db->expires`.
-Redis attaches the timestamp to metadata preceding the `kvobj`, then inserts that same object into the expiry index:
+Expiry is not a separate key-to-timestamp map inside `db->expires`.
+Redis stores the timestamp in metadata preceding the `kvobj`, then inserts that same object into the expiry index:

 ```c
 /* db.c — abbreviated */